microsoft/BotFramework-Composer/docs/howto-defining-triggers.md

 ![create_custom_trigger](./media/events_triggers/create_custom_trigger.png)

-On the property editor on the right, fill in the name of you pre-defined event in the `Custom event name` section.
+On the properties panel on the right, fill in the name of you pre-defined event in the `Custom event name` section.
 We fill in "Greeting" as we created in step 1.
 The name in the `Custom event name` section should match the name of the **Emit a custom event** you just created.

 ![event_name_greeting](./media/events_triggers/event_name_greeting.png)